timurbabs/grid-project/README.md

 - [ ] Bring the project structure and code to beauty using Ansible best practices

 Improvement list:
-- [ ] JMeter - load test functional behavior and measure performance
+- [ ] ApacheBench - load test functional behavior and measure performance
 - [ ] Terraform - AWS infrastructure as code
 - [ ] Molecule - write tests, must have skill and tool
 - [ ] Kubernetes - deploy using it, not Docker